-From their first year, students gain fundamental knowledge in global studies by taking the “Introductory Seminar” and choosing Lower Division classes that introduce them to the study of cultural, society, politics and economics.
-From the second semester of year two, they gain a deeper understanding in a particular field of interest by taking Upper Division electives.
-While most of their credits must be in English-based classes, students are also able to choose courses from the Faculty’s extensive range of lectures in Japanese.
-Furthermore, from year two, they begin to consider the post-graduation life career by taking our “Life and Career Development”c lass, and they are able to apply for long-and short-term study abroad programs, internships, and Field Study classes.
+From their first year, GTS students take the “Introductory Seminar” and choose Lower Division classes in which they study the basics of cultural, society, politics and economics in English.
+In year two, they gain a deeper understanding in particular fields of interest by taking Upper Division electives.
+While any student can earn their graduation credits from English classes alone, they can also enroll in the Faculty’s extensive range of lectures in Japanese.
+Furthermore, from year two, they begin to consider their post-graduation life- career by taking “Life and Career Development,” and they are able to apply for study abroad programs, internships, and Field Study classes.

-In the third year, students take the “Research Project Seminar” to start preparing their Graduation Projects; they complete these projects while enrolled in the “Graduation Project Seminar.”
-This curriculum prepares students to purse careers and life activates in a range of environments in and outside of Japan that best suit their interests and abilities.
+In the third year, students take the “Research Project Seminar” to start preparing their Graduation Projects, which they complete in their last year while enrolled in the “Graduation Project Seminar.”
+Through our program, graduates can succeed in a variety of working and living environments as they pursue careers that best suit their interests and abilities.